voken1000g/docs/whitepaper/tokenomics.rst

 after ecological maturity will ensure that the price of Voken is not destined to deviate too much from the anchoring of its actual use value.
-We expect users with real demands to buy Vokens through exchanges or other channels and use it for appropriate network services.
+We expect users with real demands to buy Voken and use it for appropriate network services.
-Of course, the value logic of Voken is so clear that proper investment is also a good choice.
+Of course, the value logic of Voken is so clear that proper investment maybe also a good choice.

 Resource Anchored